-74. If deferral relates to a first attempt at component(s) of assessment, the full range of marks will be available.
-If deferral relates to a previously referred piece of work, the student will be given a further opportunity to re-submit the assessment under the terms of the original referral (i.e. with marks capped at 40% at either component and/or module level in accordance with paragraphs 64, 65, and 67 above, as shown in the table in paragraph 71).
+b.
+Where there are previous deferrals for the outstanding component(s) of assessment, if the deferral relates to a first attempt at the component(s), the student will have the opportunity to be re-assessed in the component(s) with the full range of marks available.
+The overall module outcome will be determined in the normal way (see 'marking of modules' above).
+If the deferral Version: 7.0 (August 2024) relates to a previously referred piece of work, the student will be given a further opportunity to re-submit the assessment under the terms of the original referral (i.e. with marks capped at the pass mark at either component and/or module level in accordance with paragraphs 63, 64 and 69 above).